 Spinal muscular atrophy (SMA) is a rare genetic disorder that causes weakness.
 It affects motor neurons in the spinal cord, resulting in weakness of the muscles used for movement.
-In most cases of SMA, signs and symptoms are present at birth or appear within the first 2 years of life.
+Signs and symptoms may be present at birth.

 If your baby has SMA, it will limit their muscle strength and their ability to move.
 Your baby may also have difficulty breathing, swallowing, and feeding.

 SMA is classified into five types, based on the age when symptoms appear and the severity of the condition.
-All types of SMA are progressive, which means they tend to get worse over time.
+All types of SMA are progressive, which means they get worse over time.

 Type 0 SMA is the rarest and most severe type.